iterative/katacoda-scenarios/get-started/stages/01-build-a-stage.md

 The script `src/prepare.py` splits the data into datasets for training and testing.
 You can click the button to open the file in the editor.

-`src/prepare.py`{{open}}
+`stages/src/prepare.py`{{open}}

 We will build a stage based on this script.

-Now, let's run and see what happens when we run this script:
+Let's run and see what happens when we run the script:

 `python3 src/prepare.py data/data.xml`{{execute}}

+It splits the data into datasets for training and testing.
+You can see the contents of these files by clicking below:

+`stages/data/prepared/train.tsv`{{open}}

+`stages/data/prepared/test.tsv`{{open}}

+Our goal in DVC is to automate such tasks and define relationships between them.

+Let's delete the artifacts from previous step before producing them with DVC.

+`rm -fr data/prepared`{{execute}}

 A stage is created using `dvc run` command.
-It gives a name to the stage with `-n`, lists dependencies with `-d` and outputs with `-o`.
+We give a name to the stage with `-n`, list dependencies with `-d` and outputs with `-o`.

 It contains a command to run the stage at the end.
+This is the same command we used earlier.

 ```
 dvc run \